tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ```

-Coq has a number of commands for interacting with the system while it's running.
+Rocq has a number of commands for interacting with the system while it's running.
 The first one we'll see is `Compute` below, which allows us to manually check the behavior of the function we just defined.

 ```coq
 Compute (next_weekday friday).